amindadgar/amindadgar/README.md

 - *Alexy Grigorev Zoomcamp midterm*: Diabeties prediction System ([Diabeties Prediction System](https://github.com/amindadgar/MLZoomcamp-MidTerm-Project))

 #### Teck Stacks
-The tecknologies that I'm familiar with:
+The technologies that I'm familiar with:
 - Python
 - SQL, Neo4j, MongoDB
 - RabbitMQ
+  - worked with pika python library
 - Flask
-  - Done some minimal projects with it, but it's really easy for me to learn more.
+  - Did some minimal projects with it, but it's really easy for me to learn more.
 - Latex
 - Git

-Also I've worked in the past with the technologies below:
+Also, I've worked in the past with the technologies below:
 - Node Js
-- Node Red
+- Node-Red
-- Programming arduino boards such as ESP8266
+- Programming Arduino boards such as ESP8266
 - Android programming with Kotlin
 ***
-#### 📫 Here's some links to reach me:
+#### 📫 Here are some links to reach me:
 - Mail: dadgaramin96@gmail.com <br>
 - LinkedIn: [linkedin.com/in/mramin22/](https://www.linkedin.com/in/mramin22/) <br>
 - Discord: [mramin22#1669](https://discordapp.com/users/mramin22#1669) <br>